willowcheng/willowcheng.github.io/_posts/2018-03-18-how-to-add-portfolio-to-shopify-store-part-1.md

 Although it's a pity that Shopify doesn't provide it and **most themes don't actually design portfolio page** :disappointed:, it makes sense to me portfolio is not a common usage for most online stores which Shopify only builds for essentials.

-I’m going to use Shopify’s default theme -- [Debut](https://themes.shopify.com/themes/debut/styles/default) as an example to work you through how to build portfolio step by step.
+I’m going to use Shopify’s default theme -- [Debut](https://themes.shopify.com/themes/debut/styles/default) as an example to work you through how to build portfolio step by step:
+1. Duplicate theme file
+2. Create alternate template
+3. Create customized section
+4. Create project
+5. Remove add to cart button

 ![Debut theme screenshot](/assets/img/debut-theme-screenshot.png)